NomicFoundation/hardhat-ignition/docs/creating-modules-for-deployment.md

 });
 ```

 The `await` during deployment will check whether a transaction matching the parameters has occured.
-If it has the deployment will continue, if not the deployment stops in the `on-hold` condition.
+If it has, the deployment will continue, if not the deployment stops in the `on-hold` condition.
 A further run of the deployment will recheck the `await` condition.

 ## Including modules within modules